- Doctoral Programme in Technology

 3. Control engineering and intelligent systems

-UdG research groups: Modal Intervals and Control Engineering-ERR:REF-NOT-FOUND- (MICE), Control Engineering and intelligent Systems-ERR:REF-NOT-FOUND- (EXIT), Agents Research Lab-ERR:REF-NOT-FOUND- (ARLAB), Differential equations, modelling and applications-ERR:REF-NOT-FOUND- (EDMA)
+UdG research groups: Modal Intervals and Control Engineering (MICE), Control Engineering and intelligent Systems (EXIT), Agents Research Lab (ARLAB), Differential equations, modelling and applications (EDMA)

 - Methods for monitoring and supporting data-based decision making